by Wendy Irvine

 A couple of guest room negatives that pestered me included the size.
 Our Superior guest room felt tight, even with double beds making their small footprint.
 And -- I hesitate to mention this for fear of being called a prude -- I wasn't wild about the nude drawing in the bathroom.
 The drawing was tasteful.
 Even so, my 9-year-old boys don't need a tasteful nude!

-by Ashley C
+by Jen C

 The Sofitel does not have activities like a Kids' Club or pool on its property.
 However, the hotel is central to many D.C. sites.

 The Sofitel's lack of a pool is something of a pickle, but the situation has been addressed: the Sofitel concierge recommends swimming at the indoor pool of the Fairmont Washington DC (2401 M Street, NW) or -- for members -- at the YMCA (1711 Rhode Island Ave NW, Washington, DC, 202/ 862-9622).
 On the map, the Fairmont and the Y seem just minutes away from the Sofitel.
 But with kids, the walk would be arduous.
 A Metro ride for both is necessary.